It's a bit tricky to explain what exactly a file system is in just one sentence.

 However, file systems use a high-level concept as the storage unit, called blocks.

-Blocks are an abstraction over physical sectors and consist of multiple sectors.
+Blocks are an abstraction over physical sectors; Each block usually consists of multiple sectors.

-Depending on the size of a file, the file system allocates one or more blocks to each file.
+Depending on the file size, the file system allocates one or more blocks to each file.

 Speaking of space management, the file system is aware of every used and unused block on the partitions, so it’ll be able to allocate space to new files or fetch the existing ones when requested.